CodeNexusGcettb/Sentiment-Analysis/README.md

 # Sentiment Analysis

-It is a Natural Language Processing Model which classifies sentences into Postive, Negative and Neutral tones.
+It is a Natural Language Processing Model which classifies sentences into Positive, Negative and Neutral tones.
 It utilises Supervised Machine Learning Random Forest Model to predict the results.

 ## Want to run on your computer ?